boylesoftware/x2node-rsparser/README.md

 });
 ```

-The `RSParser` constructor takes two arguments: the application's record types library and the name of the record type being extracted from the result set.
+The `createResultSetParser` function takes two arguments: the application's record types library and the name of the record type being extracted from the result set.

 Note the first requirement to the result set structure: *the first column of the result set must always be the record id*.